 Based on the results of the analysis and discussion in the previous, it could be drawn some conclusions there was a effects among destination image, tourist motivation, service quality and perceived value simultaneously on tourist satisfaction.
 There was a significant effect of destination image on tourist satisfaction.
-There was no significant effect of tourist motivation on tourist satisfaction.
-There was a significant effect of service quality on tourist satisfaction.
+There was no significant effect of tourist satisfaction.
+There was a significant effect of tourist satisfaction.
+There was a significant effect of tourist satisfaction.
 There was a significant effect of perceived value on tourist satisfaction.
 There was a significant effect of destination image on tourist loyalty.
-There was no significant effect of value perception on tourist loyalty.
+There was no significant effect of tourist satisfaction on tourist loyalty.
 There was a significant effect of tourist satisfaction on tourist loyalty.